impactlearner/national_front/README.md

 National Treasures explores National Parks in the United States focused on the African-American Hertitage series.
 The application provides an overview of the parks' historical perspectives and utilize the dashboard to plan trips.
-National Treasurers is built with a Ruby on Rails API integrated on the backend and a React frontend.
+National Treasurers is built with a Ruby on Rails API integrated on the backend and a React frontend with custom CSS.

 The logic for the application is contained in the controllers.